Frequently asked questions

 Contact the individual funds for detailed information about any policy you are interested in.

-This year's average increase is less than the 8% increase in benefits that private health insurance companies paid to their members in the 2012-13 financial year.
+This year's average increase is less than the 7.4% increase in benefits that private health insurance companies paid to their members in the year to December 2014.
 The benefits paid by health funds can increase when hospital, medical or other health related costs rise, and if their members have an increase in the use of health services.
 Factors leading to cost increases can include wages for nurses and hospital staff, doctors’ charges, the cost of medical equipment and technology and more complex and costly procedures being available through private hospitals.

 The Private Health Insurance Act 2007 requires health funds to submit detailed financial information to the Minister for Health before they can increase premiums.
 If the funds cannot provide sufficient information to demonstrate to the Minister that an increase would be necessary to meet their obligations to pay benefits to eligible contributors, then there is no change to the premium.